 Eg- Wearing safety shoes and safety helmets are compulsory for every person working in the industry.

-These were the 6 steps process of the hierarchy of hazard control which can help you to identify the potential hazard at your workplace and applying this process you can reduce hazards and create workplace safety.
+These were the 6 steps process of the hierarchy of hazard control which can help you to identify the potential hazard at your workplace and by implementing this process you can reduce hazards and create workplace safety.

 FAQ (Hierarchy of Control)

-In every job, there are some risk includes in it.
+Ans – In every job, there are some risk included in it.
 Safety controls are the measure that can be taken to reduce the risk and hazards involved in the jobs.

 1. Eliminating the Risk